dotnet/runtime/docs/design/features/byreflike-generics.md

 - `unbox` / `unbox.any` &ndash; Requires an object reference to be on stack, which can never be a ByRefLike type.
 - `isinst` &ndash; Will always place `null` on stack.
 - `castclass` &ndash; Will always throw `InvalidCastException`.

+**NOTE** There are sequences involving some of the above instructions that are considered optimizations.
+These sequences represent cases that will remain valid regardless of a `T` being ByRefLike&mdash;see ["Special IL Sequences" section](#special_il_sequences) below for details.

 The expansion of ByRefLike types as Generic parameters does not relax restrictions on where ByRefLike types can be used.
 When `T` is ByRefLike, the use of `T` as a field will require the enclosing type to be ByRefLike.